percona/psmysql-docs/docs/performance/prefix_index_queries_optimization.md

-# Prefix Index Queries Optimization
+# Prefix index queries optimization

 *Percona Server for MySQL* has ported Prefix Index Queries Optimization feature from Facebook patch for *MySQL*.